keybase/keybase-bot/README.md

 node <my-awesome-file-name>.js
 ```

 This code is also in [`demos/hello-world.js`](demos/hello-world.js), if you want to take a look in there.
 There are also some other cool bots in the demos directory, including a bot that tells you how many unread messages you have and a bot that does math for you and your friends.
 You can write a bot in any language that can compile to JavaScript and run on Node.js.
-We have some ES7+ (with `async/await`) demos in [`demos/ES7`](demos/ES7) and even a bot in [Iced CoffeeScript](http://maxtaco.github.io/coffee-script/)!
+We have some ES7+ (with `async/await`) demos in [`demos/ES7`](demos/es7) and even a bot in [Iced CoffeeScript](http://maxtaco.github.io/coffee-script/)! (in [`demos/iced`](demos/iced))

 ## API